Apple may be the most famous, but these fruit crisp recipes are all delicious and easy to make.

 I had to start with a classic.
 And it doesn’t get more classic than this old-fashioned apple crisp recipe.

-The smell of apples coated with warm cinnamon and caramelized sugar is enticing.
+The smell of baked apples coated with warm cinnamon and caramelized sugar is enticing.

 And when you take a bite, the chewy and crumbly textures will delight your senses.

 Don’t forget to top it with vanilla ice cream for the ultimate comfort food!

 If you like desserts on the tarter side of the spectrum, this blueberry crisp recipe is for you!

 The smell of bright blueberries baking in the oven is one I wish I could bottle.
 It’s so sweet and fruity, you’ll want to dive in before it’s had a chance to cool.

 The crust packs buttery goodness with hints of cinnamon spice along with plenty of crunch from the almonds.

 What do you do when you want something sweet but not too sweet?